ngaut/stackvm/spec.md

       }
     ]
   }
 }

+Expected LLM response format:
+{
+  "result": true,
+  "explanation": "The number is divisible by 2 without a remainder, making it even."
+}
 6. reasoning
 Purpose: Provides a detailed chain of thoughts of the plan's reasoning, analysis, and steps.